ABIDE IN THE DOCTRINE OF CHRIST

-When you deliberately set aside the written word or teaching of Christ on a subject and then begin to seek a new revelation on the same topic, you may become vulnerable to seducing spirits and doctrines of demons.
+When you deliberately set aside the clearly written word or teaching of Christ on a subject and then begin to seek for a new revelation on the same subject, you may become vulnerable to seducing spirits and doctrines of demons.

 This is the reason why many ministers of God today have fallen away from the truth into heresies.